OtacilioN/Bob-Robot-Simulator/README.md

 ``getSpeed()`` Returns the current speed from Bob

 ``getTime()`` Returns the current time in the Bob Universe, since the universe was initialized, time can be used by parameter for benchmarks

+## License

+The Bob Robot Universe is licensed under the MIT License, you have permission for Commercial use, Modification, Distribuition and Private Use.
+Check [license](https://github.com/OtacilioN/Bob-Robot-Simulator/blob/master/LICENSE) for more informations.

+Feel free to mail me at contact@otaciliomaia.com